VLety/fastApiProject/README.md

 # PoC REST API server solution based on FastAPI framework with clean AWS EC2 Ubuntu server setup

 > [!NOTE]
-> * Purpose: Intended for educational and promotional needs
+> * Purpose: Intended for educational and promotional needs.
-> * Audience: Python Junior+ and Middle level with linux DevOps skills
+> * Audience: Python Junior+ and Middle level with linux DevOps skills.
-> * Tech description: FastAPI & Swagger UI (with automatic interactive documentation), SQLite3 database, OAuth2 authorization with Password (and hashing), Bearer with JWT tokens together with Role-based access control (RBAC) permissions model
+> * Tech description: FastAPI & Swagger UI (with automatic interactive documentation), SQLite3 database, OAuth2 authorization with Password (and hashing), Bearer with JWT tokens together with Role-based access control (RBAC) permissions model.

 > [!TIP]
 > This solution is presented in the most simple to learn form without using Docker technology or a full-fledged WSGI HTTP Server such as Gunicorn (with Multiple worker process management).
 We will simply use the Uvicorn ASGI web server that is already built into FastAPI framework and this is sufficient for PoC, Prototyping or even MVP needs.